hazelcast/hazelcast/docs/design/sql/03-network-protocol.md

 ### 2.4 Discussion

-The Hazelcast Mustang engine doesn't use `Operation` and `OperationService` abstractions for the following reasons.
-First, to satisfy the low-latency principle, the engine doesn't use the request-response messaging pattern for query initiation and data exchange.
-Second, due to fail-fast design choice, the engine doesn't need to keep data chunks on the sender side waiting for ack from the receiver.
+The Hazelcast Mustang engine doesn't use `Operation` and `OperationService` abstractions for the following reasons:
+1, To satisfy the low-latency principle, the engine doesn't use the request-response messaging pattern for query initiation and data exchange.
+1. Due to fail-fast design choice, the engine doesn't need to keep data chunks on the sender side waiting for ack from the receiver.
 The fire-and-forget approach is used instead.
-Last, since `Operation` and `OperationService` interfaces do not guarantee that the same `Connection` object will be used between invocations, the ordering requirement cannot be satisfied.

 Instead, `Packet` and `Connection` interfaces are used directly.
-For every stream of data, we obtain the `Connection` object from the connection manager.
-This object is used for the duration of query for the given stream, thus ensuring the ordering of data delivery.
+For every request, we obtain the `Connection` object from the connection manager.

-Future implementations of the `Connection` interface must provide the ordering guarantees, as described in Section 2.2.

 ## 3 Protocol